OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

   ]
 }
 ```
-- Go to `Content` -> `Content Items` and verify that the content item is available as shown on the image below.
+- Go to `Content` -> `Content Items` and verify that the content item is available as shown in the image below.

 ![Content Item](./images/image-001.PNG)

-### Create Blazor App in Razor Class library.
+### Create a Blazor App in the Razor Class library.

-In this section we will create a .NET Blazor application, as Razor Class library and then, we will reference it in Orchard Core application.
+In this section, we will create a .NET Blazor application, as Razor Class library and then, we will reference it in the Orchard Core application.

 !!! note

-You can add `.razor` files in main Orchard Core Web application, however adding `.razor` file in Orchard Core modules are not supported.
-For this reason, and to have maximum reusability of your razor components, always use razor class library and add it as reference to your Orchard Core Web project or Orchard Core module.
+You can add `.razor` files in the main Orchard Core Web application, however adding `.razor` files in Orchard Core modules are not supported.
+For this reason, and to have maximum reusability of your razor components, always use the razor class library and add it as a reference to your Orchard Core Web project or Orchard Core module.

 - Create a Razor class library project `OCBlazorLib.csproj` and add it to the solution `BlazorCms`.
 - Add the project's reference to your web application project.
-- You can run following commands to create a new Razor class library project.
+- You can run the following commands to create a new Razor class library project.

 ```dotnetcli
 dotnet new razorclasslib -f net8.0 -o OCBlazorLib